A stomach ulcer, also known as gastric ulcer is a lesion or sore that normally develops in the inner lining of the stomach.

-Coconut and its produce (water, oil, and milk) can be used to cure stomach ulcer due to its antibacterial properties.
+Coconut and its extracts (water, oil, and milk) can be used to cure stomach ulcer due to its antibacterial properties.

-It helps destroy ulcer-causing bacteria.
+It helps destroy the ulcer-causing bacteria.
 Moreover, coconut water and coconut milk have their unique anti-ulcer qualities.

 - Take a few cups of tender coconut water or fresh coconut milk daily.
 Also, you can eat the kernel of the tender coconut.
 For a positive result, repeat this remedy for at least a week.

 - Another option, you can take one tablespoon of coconut oil in the morning and at night for a week.

 It is surprising to know that fenugreek has powerful healing properties and health benefits.

 Very importantly, you can use it to treat peptic ulcer.
 Fenugreek is rich in a mucilaginous compound, which protects the stomach’s lining by coating it like mucus, thereby enhancing the healing process.

 - Boil a teaspoon of fenugreek seed in two cups of water.
 Strain and add honey to it before drinking.